zjh1943/mendix-key-event-listening-container/README.md

 ## Development and contribution

-1. Install NPM package dependencies by using: `npm install`.
-If you use NPM v7.x.x, which can be checked by executing `npm -v`, execute: `npm install --legacy-peer-deps`.
+1. Clone the repostory. `git clone https://github.com/zjh1943/mendix-pluggable-widget-key-event-listening-container`
+2. `cd ./mendix-key-event-listening-container`
+3. Open the `package.json` file .
+Change the `projectPath` to the root directory of your mendix project.
-1. Run `npm start` to watch for code changes.
+4. In the folder `./mendix-key-event-listening-container`, Run `npm start` to watch for code changes.
 On every change:
     - the widget will be bundled;
     - the bundle will be included in a `dist` folder in the root directory of the project;
     - the bundle will be included in the `deployment` and `widgets` folder of the Mendix test project.

-[specify contribution]
+4. Open your mendix project with the Mendix Studio Pro, click `Menu > App > Synchronize App Directory`.